Pharma & Healthcare

 All data captured during each transaction is validated by all nodes in the ecosystem.
 After confirmation, the block is added to the entire chain of transactions, generating a transparent, permanent and auditable record that can easily be accessed by consumers and chemists.

-The proliferation of fake drugs is fuelled by a host of factors ranging from lack of a technological framework to distinguish genuine from fake drugs in the supply chain.
-Lack of a unified technology that can track, trace and authenticate drugs at each phase of the supply chain is the cause of problems bedevilling the pharmaceutical industry.
+The proliferation of fake drugs is fueled by a host of factors ranging from lack of a technological framework to distinguish genuine from fake drugs in the supply chain.